Holy Himalaya Eco Trek

 6 Hours drive

-Today, we will drive from Chhirwa to Taplejung.
-Along the way, we'll enjoy splendid views of the Hungdewa and Tamor rivers.
-Following the trail and crossing the suspension bridge at Thiwa, we proceed through Tawa and continue towards the village of Sinwa.
-After some more driving, we finally reach Taplejung, our destination for the day.
-Surrounded by stunning mountains, Taplejung is rich in natural beauty, featuring rivers, rivulets, and lush green forests.
+Today, we drive from Chhirwa to Taplejung.
+En route, great views of the Hungdewa and Tamor rivers.
+The trail now heads forward, crosses the suspension bridge at Thiwa, and via Tawa it goes all the way to the village of Sinwa.
+Some more driving, we reach our today destination, Taplejung.
+Surrounded by amazing mountains, Taplejung is really rich in natural beauty, featuring rivers, rivulets, and lush green forests.

 22